devcontainers-contrib/features/wiki/How-to-add-a-feature.md

 ### :test_tube: Test

-For testing your newly generated feature, use the official devcontainer cli The following will test the angular-cli feature Replace `angular-cli` with the id of your own feature definition
+For testing your newly generated feature, use the official devcontainer cli program!

+The following will test the angular-cli feature.

+Replace `angular-cli` with the id of your own feature definition

 ```sh